Andremoniy/pipedstreamsmultithread/README.md

-# pipestreams multithread
+# Piped streams multithread
-A small demonstration of Piped Streams issue with a confined thread pool.
+## This is a small demonstration of a Piped Streams issue with a confined thread pool with explanation why it happens and how to solve the issue.

 Let us consider a simple case.
 We have 3 tasks intended to run separate threads conducting the following actions: